Ironhead Transmission Remove And Install

 Removing an Ironhead transmission unit in one piece is not impossible, just unlikely!

-There are 23 small, loose roller bearings on the pinion side of the motor.
+There are 23 small, loose roller bearings, or bushing rollers, on the pinion side of the motor.
 These will fall out as you pull the transmission out, so put some rags around the motor and try not to lose any of them.

-It's a good idea to round up all 23 roller bearings immediately after removing the transmission to make sure you haven't lost one.
+It's a good idea to round up all 23 immediately after removing the transmission to make sure you haven't lost one.
+If you need to buy a replacement set of rollers click here.

-The standard factory width for the roller bearings is .1562" O.D.
+The standard factory width for the bushing rollers is .1562" O.D.
 They are also offered in several oversizes to compensate for pinion race wear.
 Do not mix sizes!

 Read: Best Digital Caliper For Engine Building